justinTsugranes/project_fender-rewards/server/README.md

 Log the received user ID and points data to the console for debugging purposes.

 Fetch the user from the database using the provided ID.
-We use mongoose's findOne method to retrieve the user.
+Use mongoose's findOne method to retrieve the user.

 If the user does not exist in the database (i.e., user is null), log the message to the console and return null.
 This terminates the function execution here.